thesamim/TickTickSync/README.md

 >
 > If you share a vault between Desktop and Mobile, it is critical that you use the same vault structure and TickTickSync settings everywhere you use your TickTick account.
 Differences
 > (eg: different folders, different default files, different default projects, etc) will cause unpredictable results.
 >
+> If you share your files between Desktop and Mobile using an application that creates duplicate files when it encounters a conflict (eg: Syncthing), it is possible to trigger the duplication issue (see below.)
+> Strongly recommend handling those conflicts ASAP.
+>
 > 🚩
 >